Get the lease negotiated and signed already.

 We believe lease renewals and simple lease transactions should be consummated on the Same Day that the business terms are agreed to.
 Our seven-step process makes sure commercial lease transactions proceed quickly.
 We only do commercial lease drafting and negotiation so we are able to focus on this one important area.

-Commercial leases are very important documents, driving property values at sale or refinance and impacting the ease with which a property can be managed.
-When there is a clear understanding of the property's positioning, Landlord's goals, and Tenant profile, can an optimal lease be created.
+Commercial leases are very important documents, driving asset values at sale or financing and with many implications for the parties.
+Only when there is a clear understanding of the property's positioning and the profile of the parties, can an optimal lease be created.

 Our